Active Matter as a framework for living systems-inspired Robophysics: Learning from living systems: collective behaviour

 \subsection{Collaboration, Learning and Adaptation}

-Collaboration emphasizes teamwork with a diverse team that leverages the unique skills of different individuals, such as integrating various sensors or carrying out a common patrol task combining aerial and aquatic autonomous vehicles.
+Collaboration emphasizes teamwork leveraging the unique skills of different individuals, such as integrating various sensors or carrying out a common patrol task, combining aerial and aquatic autonomous vehicles.

 Learning concerns the swarm's ability to learn from new scenarios and adjust its collective behaviour to achieve its goals, which is crucial for effective operation.
 While learning, robots in a swarm can collectively perceive their surroundings and share that information among themselves (distributed perception and sensing).
+In the paradigm of embodied evolution, for instance, robots continuously exchange and modify their own control ``genomes'' through local interactions, enabling real-time adaptation to the environment and to the collective dynamics themselves \cite{bredeche2018embodied}.

 To better adapt to the environment, robots should exhibit both robustness and fault tolerance.
 Although these properties are related, they represent distinct concepts.
 Robustness refers to the ability to maintain satisfactory performance even when environmental conditions differ from those anticipated during the design phase.
 Fault tolerance, instead, refers to the capacity of the swarm to sustain effective operation despite failures in individual agents, sensors, or other components.